dhutapratama/docs/facades.md

         return Cache::get('key');
     });

-Throughout the Laravel documentation, many of the examples will use facades to demonstrate various features of the framework.
+Throughout the Lets documentation, many of the examples will use facades to demonstrate various features of the framework.

 <a name="helper-functions"></a>
 #### Helper Functions

-To complement facades, Laravel offers a variety of global "helper functions" that make it even easier to interact with common Laravel features.
+To complement facades, Lets offers a variety of global "helper functions" that make it even easier to interact with common Lets features.
 Some of the common helper functions you may interact with are `view`, `response`, `url`, `config`, and more.
-Each helper function offered by Laravel is documented with their corresponding feature; however, a complete list is available within the dedicated [helper documentation](/docs/{{version}}/helpers).
+Each helper function offered by Lets is documented with their corresponding feature; however, a complete list is available within the dedicated [helper documentation](/docs/{{version}}/helpers).

 For example, instead of using the `Illuminate\Support\Facades\Response` facade to generate a JSON response, we may simply use the `response` function.
 Because helper functions are globally available, you do not need to import any classes in order to use them: